Payroll

 See Team Members for the full termination workflow.

 Note: The Payroll list may show an ATO Reporting (STP) banner such as “Not connected”.
 That panel is informational.
-Lodging STP is done per pay run from Pay & Lodge after wages are marked paid, when Ozedi STP is enabled for your business.
+Lodging STP happens automatically when you click Mark as Paid & Lodge STP on each pay run, when Ozedi STP is enabled for your business.

 Typical user flow